Dynamic Movement Intervention

 3. Implementation of intensive therapy sessions

-Each treatment is individually tailored to the child, depending on tolerance and progress.
+Each treatment is individually adapted depending on the child’s tolerance and current condition.

 Intensive Therapy for Babies, Toddlers, Children, and Adolescents